 - Shareholder-level capital repayments from the company if they do not contain dividend distributions.
 If they exceed the book value of the shareholder’s investment, the amount that exceeds it is taxable.

-- 95% of domestic and foreign dividends
+- 95% of domestic and foreign dividends, proving minimum shareholder requirements are met

 - 95% of capital gains from the sale of shares in a company